 Guarded information was not disclosed at significantly higher rates than low-stakes information (i.e., the coefficient for cost is nonsignificant).
 However, benefits and the interaction of costs and benefits were significant predictors of the decision to disclose information.
 Unguarded information was disclosed at significantly higher rates than low-stakes information.
 High-stakes information was also disclosed at higher rates than low-stakes information, but not to the same extent as unguarded information.

 The substantial improvement in model fit from the addition of random effects suggests the presence of meaningful individual differences in the propensity to disclose information and the sensitivity to the costs and benefits of disclosure.
 Indeed, as can be seen in Table 1, the random effect variance for both intercepts and slopes is considerable.
 In addition to the variance associated with individual people, different items of information vary in their likelihood of being disclosed.
-This result suggests that extraneous factors exerted substantial influence on people’s decisions (e.g., the narrative content of the item, rather than the numerical cost and benefit).
+In an unconditional model predicting disclosure using only random intercepts for participants and for items, there was considerable variance associated with participants, ICC = .101, and with items of information, ICC = .655.
+These results suggest that extraneous factors exerted substantial influence on people’s decisions (e.g., the narrative content of the item, rather than the numerical cost and benefit).

 Table 1